Australian Water Quality Guide

 What a filter changes

-Melbourne has the least filtration need of any Australian capital.
+What filter for Melbourne?
 A benchtop or under-sink carbon block is all you need — and even that is optional.
-Do not install a TAC or softener — there is no hardness to treat.
-Any supplier recommending hardness treatment in Melbourne is overselling.
-NSF 42 if you do filter.
+Do not install a TAC or softener — there is no hardness to treat at 18 mg/L. Any supplier recommending hardness treatment in Melbourne is overselling.
+NSF 42 certified carbon if you do filter.
+Full Melbourne guide →

 Yarra Valley Water Drinking Water Quality Report 2023–24 · South East Water Annual Report 2023–24 · WaterScore: range 15–29 mg/L, avg ~18 mg/L